richter43/project_vg/README.md

+# Project VG

+An implementation by Francesco Blangiardi (s288265), Can Karacomak (s287864) and Samuel Oreste Abreu (s281568).

+Please refer to [USAGE.md](./USAGE.md) for more information.

 # Project of Visual Geo-localization

 This repository provides a ready-to-use visual geo-localization (VG) pipeline, which you can use to train a model on a given dataset.